🚀 Introduction

 [dependencies]

-rshtml = "0.1.0"
+rshtml = "0.5.0"

-# The default folder and layout can be changed.
-This is the default setup:
+# This is the default setup:

 #[package.metadata.rshtml]